 An exciting new Regional Football Facility is on the way!

-Work is well underway on the Regional Football Facility.
-It’s located within the Wyndham Stadium Precinct that covers 63 hectares at 1160 Sayers Road, Tarneit.
+Work is close to completion on the Regional Football Facility.
+It’s located within the Wyndham Stadium Precinct that covers 63 hectares at 1275 Leakes Road, Tarneit.
 The Regional Football Facility will include a Reserve and Pavilion.

 Once complete the Regional Football Facility will become the training base for Western United Football Club.
 The main grass pitch will serve as the main training base for Western United Football Club’s A-League teams, NPL matches and academy teams.